Anish144/Anish144.github.io/_pages/about.md

 News
 ======
+- Jan 2025: "A Meta-Learning Approach to Bayesian Causal Discovery" accepted at ICLR 2025.
 - May - Nov 2024: Completed an internship at Amazon AGI Foundations working on scaling neural network architectures while preserving feature learning.